 The Plug III is a USB port at the headset cap which draws power from a dynamo hub or sidewall dynamo.
 Sneaky electronic parts hide away in your steerer tube providing your bike with a very clean look, with a minimal weight penalty (perhaps 150g).
 The Plug cleverly converts AC into DC power from your 6V dynamo for charging USB goodies.

 Pros: By far the neatest solution to dynamo charging.
-It charges our smartphone at 12km/h.
+It charges my smartphone at 12km/h.
 It’s theft proof – you can leave it on the bike when you lock it in the street.
 It’s aesthetically pleasing and well made.
 It’s easy to install.
 The Plug has been refined over a five year period.
 Every release has been better and better and reliability issues have been addressed.
-We feel that The Plug is now near perfect.
+I feel that The Plug is now near perfect.

 Price: $215 USD